-New Non-Historic Roof Features
+New Roof Features

-- 1. Ridge vents, whole house fans, skylights, solar collectors, satellite dishes, television antennae, and other non-historic roof features must be considered on a case-by-case basis to assess overall impact on the historic property and its significant component parts.
-If non-historic attachments are deemed approvable, they will generally be located on less visible surfaces away from primary facades. - 2.
-Historic roof configurations generally should not be altered with dormers or major expansions (for new wings, see "Additions and New Construction").
+- 1. Ridge vents, whole house fans, skylights, solar collectors, satellite dishes, television antennae, and other non-historic roof features must be carefully assessed for overall impact on the historic property and its significant component parts.
+Appropriate new roof features should be located on less visible surfaces and not on primary facades. - 2.
+Historic roof configurations generally should not be altered with dormers or major expansions (for new wings see "New Construction and Additions").
 When such changes are considered, they must have minimal impact on the historic roof configuration by reflecting the appropriate pitch, profile, scale, and material.
 Location away from primary facades is desirable.
-The Syracuse Landmark Preservation Board will review these projects on a caseby-case basis to determine appropriateness.